22 Crazy Things Apple’s HomePod Can Do Around Your Home (2023 Guide)

 7) Keep Personal Information Private

 HomePod is locked to one user’s iCloud account, which lets it access your calendar, texts, and more.
 But you might not want anyone in the house to be able to ask the HomePod to read your texts to them.
 To protect against this open up the HomePod app on your iPhone and toggle the personal notifications settings to OFF.

 And since HomePod is an AirPlay speaker you can use it in conjunction with the Apple TV to give your videos another sound source.
 To pair it, on the Apple TV when playing video swipe down on the remote and on the info screen swipe to audio sources and choose your HomePod.

 One of the best things about HomePod is that it automatically detects the environment in the room it is placed in and adjusts its audio settings appropriately.
 Every time you move it to a different position in the room it will automatically retune itself for optimal audio quality.

-Apple has built in a TON of voice controls for all sort of HomePod features.
+Apple has built in a TON of voice controls for all sorts of HomePod features.
 Here are the most critical music voice controls to know: